-Premium revenue is recognized ratably over the policy period, with an adjustment, where appropriate, to reflect the risk profile of certain classes of business, particularly those exposed to seasonal weather related events.
+Premium revenue is recognized ratably over the policy period.
 Premiums that have yet to be earned are reported as "Unearned premiums" in our Consolidated Balance Sheets.

 Unearned premium balances include cessions to reinsurers including trade capital providers, while the earned premium recognized in our Consolidated Statements of Income excludes amounts relating to trade capital providers.
 The trade capital providers' quota share amount is included in "Ceded reinsurance payable, net".